Counselling for Anxiety: What You Will Learn & How it Helps

 Anxiety is comprised of three parts — what happens in your mind (your thoughts and emotions), what happens in your body (the hyperventilating, the shaking, etc), and what you do (not talking in social settings, avoiding anxiety-provoking situations, and so on).

 Learning to identify your own early warning signs is important.
-Often, we try and persist in the stressful situation until we can’t anymore – we can’t breathe, we want to cry, we have to rush out.
-Trying to ignore the anxiety usually doesn’t work, and doesn’t help in the long run – we need to learn to see it coming and head it off.
+Often, we try and persist in the stressful situation until we can’t anymore — we can’t breathe, we want to cry, we have to rush out.
+Trying to ignore the anxiety usually doesn’t work, and doesn’t help in the long run.
+We need to learn to see it coming and lower it.

 Once we have a handle on managing the symptoms, we start to unpack the causes.
 Taking the framework from Cognitive Behavioural Therapy (CBT), we look at identifying the thoughts that cause the anxious feelings.
 We also look at the beliefs you have about yourself, others, and the world around you that might mean you interpret situations in a way that increase anxiety.
-Finally, we consider whether there are actions you take that might make the anxiety better or worse.
+Finally, we consider whether there are actions you take that might make the anxiety better or worse — avoidance of situations that are anxiety-provoking is a common and understandable strategy, but unfortunately tends to make the anxiety stronger or even spread to other topics.

 Along with managing the mind, it's important to also address the body.
 Improving any sleep issues is always priority one when it comes to being able to handle our emotions better.
 Reflect on ways you might be taking in too much for your brain and body to process (whether that's caffeine, reading the news, scrolling social media or obsessively listening to self-help podcasts).
 Look for opportunities to engage in activities that de-stress the body — try to find pockets in each day and week for calming and soothing experiences like warm baths, or bobbing in the ocean, lying on the grass under a tree, or just sitting and breathing quietly for a few minutes.